 I also think it’s really important to share what you're doing with the deceased surviving family (send photos!) - they will appreciate your efforts towards preserving their loved one’s memory.

-Most everyone isn’t going to need any grand gestures - just knowing the day, and what it means is usually more than enough.
-Anything more should be for you too - something that you want to do and not just something that you think is expected of you.
+Most people do not need or expect grand gestures - just knowing the day, and what it means is usually more than enough.
+Anything more should be for you too — something that you want to do and not just something that you think is expected of you.

 How support changes over time